rotoscopedev/MediaType/README.md

 # Pre-Defined Media Types

-`MediaType` declares factory methods for each of the IANA-defined top-level enabling media types to be created with expressions such as
+`MediaType` declares factory methods for each of the IANA-defined top-level types enabling media types to be created with expressions such as

 ```swift
 static let json: MediaType = .application(.json)